-To make sure that the aforementioned quarantine is effective, several checkpoints in key areas of Metro Manila were placed.
+To make sure that the aforementioned quarantine is effective, several COVID checkpoints in Metro Manila were placed.

 One unintended result of the checkpoints is traffic caused both by people on foot and by private vehicles since public transport services are already suspended.
 The congestion around these checkpoints inevitably caused crowding despite the Department of Health’s call to heed social distancing.

-One of the many checkpoints spread across Metro Manila.
+One of the many Metro Manila checkpoints during COVID-19.
 [Source: Philippine National Police]

-In order to ease the congestion around these quarantine checkpoints, Noriel Christopher Tiglao, a University of the Philippines Diliman professor who specializes in Spatial Information Management, Travel Demand Analysis, and Sustainable Transport Policy, created a map which shows the location of every single quarantine checkpoint.
+In order to ease the congestion around these COVID checkpoints in Manila, Noriel Christopher Tiglao, a University of the Philippines Diliman professor who specializes in Spatial Information Management, Travel Demand Analysis, and Sustainable Transport Policy, created a map which shows the location of every single quarantine checkpoint in Manila.

 Another academic, Mahar Lagmay, a geologist and the director of the Nationwide Operational Assessment of Hazards or Project Noah, then shared the said map on twitter.
 Here’s a view of the said map;